 Parent's Phone

 Student Name Grade

 Date to Begin Date to End

 Name of Medication

-Name of Medication Time
+Dosage of Medication Time Doctor Phone #1

 Doctor Phone #1

 Phone #

 Possible Adverse Reaction:

-gives permission for our

-son/daughter to self-administer specific medications at school.
+Possible Adverse Reaction: gives permission for our con/daughter to self administer specific medications at school.
 This medication

+son/daugnter to sen-administer specific medications at school.
+This medication

 cannot be taken at any other non-school time.

 DATED thisday of 20

-Students who are able to self-administer specific medication may do so

-provided:

-1. The physician provides written authorization allowing self-administration

-of said medication.

-2. The parent provides written authorization allowing self-administration of

-said medication.

-3. Such medication is transported to the school and maintained under the

-student's control in the original, properly labeled package and (a) is not

-opened except when self-administrating the medication, (b) is not

-self-administered during instructional time or in the presence of other

-students unless medically necessary, and (c) is not shown or exhibited to

-other students.

-4. The student's physician or physicians' designee has (1) evaluated the
+Students who are able to self-administer specific medication may do so provided: 1.
+The physician provides written authorization allowing self-administration of said medication.
+2. The parent provides written authorization allowing self-administration of said medication.
+3. Such medication is transported to the school and maintained under the student's control in the original, properly labeled package and (a) is not opened except when self-administrating the medication, (b) is not self-administered during instructional time or in the presence of other students unless medically necessary, and (c) is not shown or exhibited to other students.
+4. The student's physician or physicians' designee has (1) evaluated the situation and deemed it to be safe and appropriate: (2) documented this on

 situation and deemed it to be safe and appropriate; (2) documented this on the physician's authorization for the student's cumulative health record, and (3) approved the general administration plan.

-5. The student and the student's physician or physician's designee have developed a plan for reporting and supervising self-administration.
+5. The student and the student's physician or physician's designee have

+developed a plan for reporting and supervising self-administration.
 6. The principal and appropriate teacher are informed that the student is self-administering prescribed medication.

 Doctor's Signature